LLM-Extracted Covariates for Clinical Causal Inference: Rethinking Integration Strategies: Cohort

 \paragraph{Clinical text.} Discharge summaries are extracted from MIMIC-IV-Note for all 21,859 patients; the extraction prompt restricts output to pre-treatment and admission states (Appendix~\ref{app:prompt}).

 As summarized in Table~\ref{tab:baseline}, treated patients had substantially higher illness severity (Simplified Acute Physiology Score II, SAPS-II: 47.9 vs.\ 37.6) and greater imbalance on LLM-extracted covariates, consistent with confounding by indication.
-Text-derived features are processed as follows: TF-IDF retains the top 500 features by document frequency, BioClinicalBERT embeddings are reduced from 768 to 50 dimensions via PCA, and LLM-extracted covariates are one-hot encoded.
+Text-derived features are processed as follows: TF-IDF is reduced to 50 dimensions via truncated SVD, BioClinicalBERT embeddings are reduced from 768 to 50 dimensions via PCA, and LLM-extracted covariates are one-hot encoded.
 Further implementation details are in Appendix~\ref{app:implementation}.